Ukrainian culture during the Russo-Ukrainian war: International

 Shortly after the invasion, UNESCO announced that they were working to mark any possible key historic monuments and sites across the country with the emblem of the 1954 Hague Convention, the internationally recognized symbol for the protection of cultural heritage in an armed conflict.
 The organization would also work with the country's museum directors to coordinate conservation efforts to protect collections and monitor any damage to cultural sites through satellite imaging.
 Shortly after the invasion, officials with the International Council of Museums began to document artifacts and pieces that law enforcement might come across if they were moved illegally across national borders.

 Cultural institutions in Poland offered aid, through the Committee for Aid to Museums of Ukraine created shortly after the invasion.
 The Committee offered support to all museums and cultural institutions in Ukraine to support and secure their collections as well as documentation, digitalization and inventory of collections.
 The aid from other institutions continued throughout the war.
 In May 2022 the Czech Ministry of Culture commissioned the National Museum of Prague to send packing materials such as bubble wrap and polyethylene foam along with safety equipment such as fire extinguishers and oriented strand boards to block windows.
 International organizations such as the Ukraine Art Aid Center (based in Germany, supported by the German government, among others) and ALIPH (based in Switzerland) have also been active in providing emergency aid since spring 2022.

 In March 2022, an effort to back up and preserve potentially endangered data and technology of Ukraine's cultural institutions began as Saving Ukrainian Cultural Heritage Online (SUCHO).

+In November 2025, it was announced by the European Commission that it and twenty-two member states would be creating a committee to support the preservation of Ukrainian culture.
+The European Union also donated an additional €2 million to support the cultural sector of Ukraine with about €48 million donated since the war began.

+In February 2026, Japan announced $3.8 million in additional aid to assist Ukraine in repairing cultural assets that had been damaged during the war during a meeting in Kyiv between Japanese Ambassador Nakagome Masashi, Ukrainian officials, and representatives of UNESCO.